philipstubbs13/NewsScrape/README.md

 # BasketballScraper
-I finished this project about the time that the 2017-2018 NCAA Men's Basketball season came to end.
-Looking back at this season, a lot did happen that year.
+I finished this project about the same time that the 2017-2018 NCAA Men's Basketball season came to end.
+Looking back at that season in particular, a lot did happen that year.
 I would have to say that 2017-2018 was one of the more crazy, exciting, and interesting seasons that I can remember.
 I mean who can forget when Alabama nearly came back from an 11-point deficit with just over 10 minutes left while playing only three players against #14 Minnesota.
+Don't believe me?
+Check out the video here: https://www.youtube.com/watch?v=W5gz3vIIhkw.

 As a result of all that happened in the news, I decided to create an application that would scrape all the major news articles related to college basketball so that I (and other college basketball fans) could stay connected to the madness year round.
 More specifically, I used cheerio, MongoDB, Node.js, and various other technologies to scrape sports articles from http://www.espn.com/mens-college-basketball/, store them in a MongoDB database, and then add them to the application where fans can view them and leave comments.